krausen/dev-env-setup/README.md

 # dev-env-setup
-Set up my development environment with this Ansible playbook
+Set up a development machine with this Ansible playbook

 ## Prerequisites
   - Python >= 2